Hermes Pan: Personal life

 Pan never married.
 According to John Franceschina in his book, Hermes Pan: The Man Who Danced with Fred Astaire, it was well known in the movie industry that Pan was gay.
 This was not publicly known during Pan's lifetime, and the identity of most of his partners is not known.
 He had a niece, Michelene Laski.

 Pan's friendships were wide in and outside the world of Hollywood.
-He became friends with the Shah of Iran, Mohammad Reza Pahlavi, who invited him to the country's 2,500 year celebration of Iran's monarchy at Persepolis.
+He became friends with the Shah of Iran, Mohammad Reza Pahlavi, who invited him to the country's 2,500-year celebration of the Persian Empire at Persepolis.
 He was also close to painter Diego Rivera, who painted his full portrait.
 He was very close friends with Rita Hayworth, and was a pallbearer at her funeral.

 Toward the end of his life, Pan visited Greece.
 He spent time especially in his father's city of Aigio, where he visited the family's mansion and met many relatives.